RaynorUE/snich/FeatureRoadmap.md

         - _Prompt use to pick a field to sync (Field name - (type ??
 Maybe limt types)), make first Selection "Sync All - as JSON"_

 #### Changed
+- _Fix bug for MAC OS Devices in reading/writing files and folders_

 #### Removed
 - Nothing